yoxisem544/NetworkRequestKit/readme.md

 #### Things to know
 1. get method with parameters will need to change the encoding to URLEnconding.default, or it's gonna fail with no reason.
 This maybe Alamofire's bug or is just a RESTful api rule.
 2. Model conform to `JSONDecodable` can throw.
 Any error happened in responseHandler will be transform into `NetworkRequestError.invalidData` type error.
+3. If you use OAuth 2.0, you can add your access token inside `NetworkRequest` extension.
+4. Remember to set your base url, this url maybe an ip or a url to your server.
+5. endPoint doesn't have to start with a /.
+I already handle this for you :).
+6. `arrayResonseHandler` will try to parse json into array, doesn't mean parsing work is fine, double check if you got an empty array.
+Will throw is json is not type of array.